 Why A Whiskey Tasting Glass Is Called A Snifter

 A whiskey tasting glass is called a snifter for pretty much the same reason that it’s called a nosing glass.
-According to someOpens in a new tab., the obsolete Scottish verb ‘snift’ means to sniff and is borrowed from snuff-taking and how it’s inhaled, which has something to do with smelling – something that as explained, is very important when it comes to drinking whiskey.
+According to some, the obsolete Scottish verb ‘snift’ means to sniff and is borrowed from snuff-taking and how it’s inhaled, which has something to do with smelling – something that as explained, is very important when it comes to drinking whiskey.

 The difference between snifters and other nosing glasses is that they’re wider so that when they’re held horizontally their contents don’t spill out, and shorter for more sturdiness.